113ll3/Ibmclouddocscli/reference/ibmcloud/cli_subnet.md

 ibmcloud sl subnet lookup IP_ADDRESS
 ```

 **Examples**:
 ```
 ibmcloud sl subnet lookup 9.125.235.255
 ```
+{: codeblock}

-This command finds the IP address record with address 9.125.235.255 and display its subnet and device information.
+This command finds the IP address record with IP address `9.125.235.255` and display its subnet and device information.